Mastering the Wyckoff Trading Method: Step-by-Step Tutorial

 -

-SOW -Sign of Weakness, as the market fails to form new high, price tanks, but it eventually finds support close to AR.
+SOW -Sign of Weakness, as the market fails to reach a new high, the price drops but eventually finds support near the Automatic Rally (AR).
 The volume is still decreasing.

 PHASE-C: